In banking, "ACH" stands for "automated clearing house," which is a network that coordinates electronic payments and

 You probably have more experience with ACH than you think.
 Individuals and businesses use ACH for everyday transactions such as:

 - Direct deposit of your wages (from your employer to your bank account)

-- Automatic payment of recurring bills such as energy bills, insurance premiums, and HOA dues.
+- Automatic payment of recurring bills such as energy bills, insurance premiums, and Homeowners Association (HOA) dues.
 When you provide a voided check to your biller, you’re setting up ACH.

 - Payments from businesses to vendors and suppliers

 - Moving money from your brick-and-mortar bank to your online bank

 As with any technology, using ACH means embracing the pros and cons.
 Let’s review those below.